Introduction

 Throbbing Leg Pain: Frequently Asked Questions About Cardiovascular Causes and Concerns

-Risk factors include age, smoking, obesity, diabetes, family history, high blood pressure, high cholesterol, and a sedentary lifestyle.
+Risk factors include advanced age, smoking, obesity, sedentary lifestyle, diabetes, high blood pressure, high cholesterol, a family history of cardiovascular diseases, and long-term bed rest.